HPE Family Newsletter

 8:00 a.m.-12:45 p.m.
 Wednesdays *EARLY RELEASE

 *Students may be dropped off no earlier than 7:45 a.m. each day.
 Staff are unable to provide supervision for students prior to 7:45 a.m.

+To access the December menus, click here.
 Breakfast is provided at no charge for all students.
-Lunch price for K-5 is $3.25 and grades 6-12 is $3.75.
+Lunch for K-5 is $3.25 and for grades 6-12 is $3.75.
 To add money to your student's lunch account, click here to access Mealtime Online.
-You may add money to your student's lunch account (small fee), sign up for email notifications for low balances on account (free), and look up what your child has been purchasing (free).
 You may also send a check or cash with your student to school and the money will be added to your student's lunch account.

-The Student Services Department offers support to students based on their individual needs, talents, or interests.
-These services include: Nursing, Native Voices Club, Talented and Gifted, English Language Learners, Special Education, and Behavior Analyst.
-If you have questions about these services, please feel free to reach out to Heidi Schafer, Student Services Director, 503.556.9121, or email email@example.com.
+If you have questions about student services, please feel free to reach out to Heidi Schafer, Student Services Director, 503.556.9121, or email firstname.lastname@example.org.